-Dr Marta Sosnowska is a skilled and experienced Clinical Psychologist.
+Dr Marta Sosnowska is a skilled and experienced clinical psychologist.
 Having obtained a degree in Psychology (MSc) at the University of Warsaw in Poland, she completed her doctoral training at the University of Essex.
-Dr Sosnowska has held a variety of clinical and managerial positions including an interim Lead for Training and Placement, and working on a pilot of Dynamic Interpersonal Therapy in Complex Care (DIT-CC) in an NHS Trust in London.
+Dr Sosnowska has held a variety of clinical and managerial positions including an interim lead for training and placement, and working on a pilot of Dynamic Interpersonal Therapy in Complex Care (DIT-CC) in an NHS Trust in London.
 Currently she is involved in a project of developing supervision capacity for DIT-CC at the Anna Freud Centre.

 Dr Sosnowska is experienced in the assessment and treatment of depression, anxiety, bereavement, neurodiversity, parenthood struggles, perinatal and postnatal difficulties, personality disorder, adjustment disorder and relationship difficulties.
 Dr Sosnowska’s specialist interests include identity and interpersonal relationships, generationally-transmitted, collective and individual trauma, feminism, intersectionality and critical psychology, culture and group processes, and neurodiversity.

 She can offer assessment and therapy in English and Polish.